BitcoinDesign/Guide/guide/resources/wallet-interoperability.md

    layout = "float-right-desktop"
 %}

-Most Bitcoin applications rely on external data sources (like currency conversion data) and may also have integrations with third parties (like linking to an external block explorer).
-Whenever possible, it should be possible for users to learn about these dependencies and choose alternatives.
+Most Bitcoin applications rely on external data sources (like currency conversion data) and may also have integrations with third parties (like linking to an external [block explorer]({{ 'guide/getting-started/software/#block-explorers' | relative_url }})).
+Whenever possible, it should be easy for users to learn about these dependencies and choose alternatives.

 </div>